hapax/hapax.github.io/assets/buffon.md

 segment, so it holds for a chain of line segments which twists and turns.
-And in fact, we can take the limit of $n \to \infty$, so that our curve becomes *smooth*, and the result doesn't change.
+And in fact, we can take the limit of $n \to \infty$, so that our curve becomes *smooth*, without affecting our formula.
 We conclude that, for an arbitrary plane curve of length $\ell$ (such as a noodle), the expected number of crossings is